-Sometimes, back surgery is the only option to alleviate a patient’s back or neck pain.
-Doctors will always try and manage the symptoms conservatively first, but if the patient doesn’t respond to non-surgical treatment, or the symptoms are debilitating, back surgery becomes necessary.
+Sometimes, back surgery is the only option to alleviate a patient’s neck or back pain.
+Physicians will always try and manage the symptoms conservatively first, but if a patient doesn’t respond to non-surgical treatment, or the symptoms are debilitating, back surgery becomes necessary.

-Traditionally, open-back surgery has been used to treat a herniated disc or other spine condition that has not responded to conservative treatments like medication, rest, and exercise.
-For example, a patient suffering from degenerative disc disease might be told he or she needs a discectomy and spinal fusion, where the disc is removed and the vertebrae on the top and bottom of the removed disc are fused together with a bone graft and hardware.
+Traditionally, open back surgery has been used to treat a herniated disc or other spine condition that has not responded to conservative treatments like medication, rest and exercise.
+For example, a patient with degenerative disc disease might be told he or she needs a discectomy and spinal fusion, where the disc is removed and the vertebrae on the top and bottom of the removed disc are fused together with a bone graft and implants.

-Unfortunately, a number of potential complications can be associated with open back surgery, including: infection or hemorrhaging at the surgical site, the presence of scar tissue exacerbating pain, failed fusion, continued local or radiating pain, and a recovery time of months or years.
-In the case of a spinal fusion, the body may reject the bone graft, or the pain may be transferred to another segment of the spine.
-Furthermore, the patient with a fused spine can expect decreased spinal mobility and flexibility.
+However, a number of potential complications can be associated with traditional open back surgery, including infection at the surgical site, the presence of scar tissue exacerbating pain, failed fusion, continued local or radiating pain and a recovery time of months or years.
+In the case of a traditional spinal fusion, the body may reject the bone graft or the pain may be transferred to another segment of the spine.
+Furthermore, a patient with a fused spine can expect decreased spinal mobility and flexibility.

-With recent advances in laser technology and orthopedic surgery, endoscopic spine surgery has become increasingly popular.
-At Laser Spine Institute (LSI), we perform more outpatient, minimally invasive, endoscopic spine surgeries than any other facility in the nation.
-We are able to treat many of the same spine problems that are addressed with open back surgery, but our procedures provide the benefits of a much shorter recovery time, high success rates, and fewer risks.
-At LSI, our procedures are performed with small incisions, gentle lasers, micro-instruments, and tiny cameras.
-Thanks to these innovations, almost all of our patients to leave our facility on their own accord within hours of their procedure.
+With recent advances in laser technology and orthopedic surgery, endoscopic spine surgeryhas become increasingly popular.
+At Laser Spine Institute, we perform more outpatient, minimally invasive spine surgeries each month than any other facility in the nation.
+We are able to treat many of the same spine problems that are addressed with traditional open back surgery, but our procedures provide the benefits of a much shorter recovery time, high success rates and fewer risks.
+At Laser Spine Institute, our procedures are performed with small incisions and in an outpatient setting.

-For more information on the types of minimally invasive procedures available at LSI, and to receive a free review of your MRI or CT scan to find out if you are a candidate, contact LSI today.
+For more information on the types of minimally invasive procedures available at Laser Spine Institute, and to receive a free review of your MRI or CT scan to find out if you are a candidate for one of our procedures, contact Laser Spine Institute today.